sebastianqmorales/sebastianqmorales/README.md

 ## Hi there, I am Sebastian Morales

 ### I am currently:
-  - Building WordPress sites for clients: [recent completed project for a client](https://jonathanalford.com/)
+  - Building WordPress sites for clients: [Recent completed project for a client](https://jonathanalford.com/)
   - Creating the Joven Business Consulting page that will be my portfolio
   - Creating the first iteration of Cuatex that will be a simple blog: [Cuatex](https://cuatex.com/)
   - Further developing my coursework projects and making flow charts for them